ut-astria/orbdetpy/docs/filefmt.rst

 "Estimation" : Configure parameters for estimation filters {

+ "Filter" : Must be either "UKF" or "EKF".

- "Covariance" : Diagonal elements of covariance matrix with the same dimensions as InitialState.
+ "Covariance" : Diagonal elements of covariance matrix with dimension 6 plus number of estimated parameters.

- "ProcessNoise" : Diagonal elements of process noise matrix with the same dimensions as InitialState.
+ "ProcessNoise" : Diagonal elements of process noise matrix with dimension 6.
+Not used when DMC is in effect.

+ "NoiseTimeDelta" : Delta-T to use for computing the SNC and DMC process noise matrices.

+ "DMCCorrTime" : DMC correlation time.
+Setting this to zero disables DMC.

+ "DMCSigmaPert" : Sigma for DMC acceleration.
+Setting this to zero disables DMC.

+ "DMCAcceleration" : DMC acceleration bounds {

+    "Value" : Initial value [m/s^2].

+    "Min" : Minimum value [m/s^2].

+    "Max" : Maximum value [m/s^2].

+    }

  }